Slyk

 Step-by-step development guide

-This guide will cover what you need to know to get started on building your application on top of the Slyk API using our Node SDK.
+This guide will cover what you need to know to get started on building your application on top of the Slyk API using our .
 The use case followed here is wanting to build a product that leverages a community built with Slyk, meaning that the application will use Slyk's user management as well as its e-commerce and reward systems.
 While it is possible to have your product manage its own users, outside of Slyk, that will not be covered on this guide.

 The first thing you'll need to do is create an API key on your Slyk dashboard.
 You can see how that is done on the first step of the quick start guide.